 She takes it a step further by adding a “feelings” section to every team meeting agenda.
 “I share my feelings and, if so inclined, they share theirs.
 Then we support each other.”

-As you build your remote workforce, be candid and open with your team about the challenges of making sudden changes.
+Your remote team-building activities include being candid and open with your team members about the challenges of making sudden changes.
 Then, recognize your role as their guide toward acceptance.

 Denial: This Remote Workforce is Temporary